hectorpefo/prepublication/_posts/2019-12-07-Consecutive-Heads.md

 date: 2019/12/07
 ---

->If you flip a fair coin 10 times (or n times for extra credit) + how likely is it that the final two flips are the first and only time you see a consecutive pair of heads?
+>If you flip a fair coin 10 times (or n times for extra credit), how likely is it that the final two flips are the first and only time you see a consecutive pair of heads?

 <!--more-->